ccsosa/reducereduntGO/README.md

 - Filter by the unique list of GO terms obtained.

 ## Usage
- Pending tasks: implement function to use molecular function and cellular compartment
+- Pending tasks: implement function to use molecular function and cellular compartment
+- An example using GOCompare is provided in the R file Cancer_hallmark_reduce_terms.R
 ```r
 ###Example
 require(gprofiler2);require(stringr);require(GOCompare)